Látrabjarg in the Westfjords of Iceland - the largest Seabird Cliff in Iceland - Puffins in Abundance

 These cairns are never to be tampered with.
 There are other stone piles, the tourist cairns on the other hand, which have been popping up everywhere in Iceland, much to the dismay of us locals.
 We dismantle them when we see them.

-We took a backroad on our way back from Keflavíkurbjarg to Geldingsskorardalur to visit the spot where a heroic rescue took place.
-In fog and heavy undercurrent, the British trawler Dhoon stranded on the 12th of December 1947 by Látrabjarg.
+We took a back road on our way back from Keflavíkurbjarg to Geldingsskorardalur to visit the spot where a heroic rescue took place.

 The monument for the heroic rescue

 In this dreadfully cold weather in the dead of winter, the farmers used a string to heave the men up to safety.
 The farmers collected birds' eggs in the summertime and used this type of string to hang from the cliffs.
-This difficult rescue took some 3 days under extremely hard conditions.

 A memorial plaque was erected in 1997 on the 50th anniversary of the heroic rescue

-Vestfirðingar - the locals from the Westfjords of Iceland - are a special breed of tough Icelanders, and you can read about one of them in my travel-blog:
+Vestfirðingar - the locals from the Westfjords of Iceland - are a special breed of tough Icelanders, and you can read about one of them in my travel blog:

 A Tour of Svalvogar & Dynjandi - driving on the most dangerous Road Construction in Iceland

 You can watch a documentary on this heroic rescue operation at the museum at Hnjótur.
-When the film was being shot at Látrabjarg the trawler Sargon stranded at Hafnarmúli by Örlygshöfn close by.
+When the film was being shot at Látrabjarg, the trawler Sargon stranded at Hafnarmúli by Örlygshöfn close by.

 The information sign on the heroic rescue of the British trawler Dhoon

 The men rushed to Hafnarmúli to rescue the seamen from the trawler Sargon.
-The director of the documentary on the British trawler Dhoon, shot and used footage from the real rescue operation of Sargon at Hafnarmúli for his documentary.
-I recommend visiting Hnjótur museum to watch the documentary, as it leaves no man untouched.
+The director of the documentary on the British trawler Dhoon used footage from the real rescue operation of Sargon at Hafnarmúli in his film.

-Hnjótur is included in the Grand West - Látrabjarg, Rauðasandur and more tour, about which I have written another travel-blog:
+Hnjótur is included in the Grand West - Látrabjarg, Rauðasandur, and more tour, about which I have written another travel blog:

 Visit the Natural Wonders of the Westfjords of Iceland - Látrabjarg Bird Cliff & Rauðasandur Beach